 The flow of information can be fundamental to building trust, assessing risks, understanding rights and enforcing law.
 Information (Big and small) can enable consumers to understand how their personal data will be shared: a social worker to identify a child at risk of abuse; the police to make a connection between a terrorist and a ‘clean skin’.
 There are those who would argue that all information, including personal and even sensitive data, should be shared more freely and openly, and that risks of doing so are overstated.

 However, an aspect of power is control, an ability to decide when, how and with whom information should be disclosed.
 Technology has given power to some and taken it away from others, yet could technology contribute to restoring an information balance?
 And how does the law need to change in order to address the power of information in this technological age?

-We are delighted that both the Information Commissioner’s Office and the UK’s Digital Catapult will be working with the 2016 TRILCon organisers to oversee and chair workshops/breakout sessions.
+Both the Information Commissioner’s Office and the UK’s Digital Catapult worked with the 2016 TRILCon organisers to oversee and chair workshops/breakout sessions.

-Speakers will be invited to submit their paper for inclusion in a special edition of the Law Department's newly launched open-access eJournal Information Rights, Policy & Practice.
-This journal will encourage discussion of issues faced by those in policy and practice, for instance regarding the regulation of information sharing. he publication of the first issue is scheduled for spring 2016.
+Speakers were invited to submit their paper for inclusion in a special edition of the Law Department's newly launched open-access eJournal Information Rights, Policy & Practice.
+This journal will encourage discussion of issues faced by those in policy and practice, for instance regarding the regulation of information sharing.
+The first issue was published in spring 2016.
+Find out more about the journal.